5 min read

 Clearly, this task isn’t a simple endeavour, making it challenging to predict every potential obstacle during the floorboard restoration process.
 Frequently, the floor is concealed beneath carpets, rendering the underlying condition invisible.
 While carpets are in place, we can provide a preliminary assessment, but floorboard repairs will not be included until a full inspection is conducted.

 Upon carpet removal, we can thoroughly evaluate the scope of work required and then furnish you with a more accurate quote for your wooden floor’s rejuvenation.
-Our preference for completing the project involves utilizing top-tier products from Pallmann products to achieve a high-quality finish.
+Our preference for completing the project involves utilising top-tier products from Pallmann to achieve a high-quality finish.